DS4SD/.github/profile/docs/PAPERS.md

-This is a list of latest papers contributing to the Deep Search platform
+This is a list of latest papers contributing to the Deep Search platform.

 **Document Conversion**